ArmandoKenneth/angular-collapse-text/README.md

 **4. Attributes**

 Here is a list of the attributes that this library accepts.
-Some of them are optional and if no values is provided, a default setting will be used.
+Some of them are optional and if no values are provided, a default setting will be used.

 Attribute  | Required | Description | Default value
 ------------- | ------------- | ------------- | -------------